varickjh/RecipeAnalysis/README.md

 The scatterplot displays no clear relationship between the two variables, but it suggests that most of the recipes in the dataset clustered towards less than or equal to 40 steps.

-4. Scatter Plot of protein and calories
+<li> Scatter Plot of protein and calories
 <iframe
   src="assets/proteinCaloriesScatter.html"
   width="800"